-In addition to working with SSSI, Smoragiewicz, a University of Michigan graduate with a degree in aerospace engineering, is a professional triathlete who aspires to make the U.S. Olympic team.
+In addition to working with SSSI, Smoragiewicz, a University of Michigan graduate with a degree in aerospace engineering, is a professional triathlete who aspired to make the U.S. Olympic team.

-The athletes preparing to make that team were getting ready for a sports happening that was to be played out on a world stage in Tokyo beginning in August.
-Obviously, that has changed now with the announcement the Olympics are being postponed by a year.
+The athletes preparing to make that team were getting ready for a sports happening that was to be played out on a world stage in Tokyo beginning in August of 2020.
+That changed with the announcement the Olympics were being postponed by a year.
+When the official Team USA Olympic representatives were announced earlier this summer, Smoragiewicz was ranked No. 6 in the nation.
+The U.S. qualified two men, Morgan Pearson and Kevin McDowell, for the Tokyo Olympics.

-“For a while now I’ve been thinking postponement was the only viable option for the Olympics,” Smoragiewicz said from his training headquarters in Arizona.
+“For a while now I’ve been thinking postponement was the only viable option for the Olympics,” Smoragiewicz said from his training headquarters in Arizona more than a year ago.
 “I’m glad they’re postponed and not canceled but I couldn’t imagine any scenario where they could have held them safely this summer.
 It’s good that they had the health of the world in mind.”

-Most likely, after a new date is announced, Smoragiewicz and other triathletes attempting to qualify will re-set their clocks in terms of training and targeting races.
-The difference is that it will take place in 2021 instead of 2020.
+Smoragiewicz and other triathletes attempting to qualify had to re-set their clocks in terms of training and targeting races.

 “For two weeks we’ve all been pretty certain they would be postponed,” he said.
 “It was good that they finally announced it.
 It makes it safer for the athletes because some have been training in conditions where they probably shouldn’t have been training, or just stuck inside.
 We get some mental peace.”